 It is always more cost effective to build the holiday party event catering from a luncheon menu as opposed to a dinner menu.
 Not only will the menu options save money, but a daytime event during the week can also cut the guest list in half by limiting guests to employees or clients only with no spouses or personal guests.
 But if you are still set on hosting an evening event, remember that formal attire generally means that guests will expect a higher-end food and beverage experience, which will increase overall costs.

 Limit Alcoholic Beverages

 Many more organizations have been doing this in the last few years.
 A couple successful strategies include offering a signature drink, limiting options to beer and wine, or offering a two-drink maximum.
 Another suggestion is to eliminate alcoholic beverages completely, which also eliminates any potential liability.
 Know your organization and opt for a strategy that will suit as many people as possible without carrying the costs of an open bar.

 Bring Your Own CDs or iPod to Use for Background Music

 Rather than spending money on a jazz trio or other live musicians, work with your venue or catering manager to explore options for playing background music in the room.
 Many venues have great free music selections available.

 Co-hosting the holiday party with another association, professional group, another internal department or even important business partners can help defray costs, while providing a lot of networking opportunities.

-Ask the Venue if They Can Reduce Costs
+Ask the Venue If They Can Reduce Costs

 Sometimes it just comes down to the knowledge that it never hurts to ask.
 Even a savings of 1% or 2% discount can be significant when added up for everything from food to beverages and venue rental to staffing.
-You might be surprised what a venue will do to secure your business.
+You might be surprised what a good venue will do to secure your business.